silviaplabon/Thirst_Quencher_Client/README.md

 6. User can add a product at the cart.

-7.Stripe used as payment process.
+7. Stripe used as payment process.

 8. Firebase Authentication

 9. Sign in and Sign up using Google and Facebook and Github

-10.User can search a product from database.
+10. User can search a product from database.

+11. For user greater experience using Filter.

+12. User  can add a review.